Even during the pandemic, the show must go on!

 Constitution and By-Laws

-The National Latin Exam operates under a constitution and by-laws approved by the organization October 13, 2020.
+The National Latin Exam operates under a constitution and by-laws first approved by the organization October 13, 2020 and updated in 2023.

 Statement on Diversity and Inclusion